Sustainability

 Internal Audit

 The Audit Committee has roles and responsibilities, including ensuring that the Company has established suitable risk management and control systems that encompass the entire organization and suggesting appropriate and efficient management of risks associated with the Company’s business operations.
 Audit Committee has assigned the internal auditor team to set plan for the Company's annual audit.
 BDMS’s internal audit process is in accordance with International Professional Practices Framework (IPPF) by Institute of Internal Auditors.
 The internal audit plan covers reviewing the effectiveness of control, including IT reliance processes and non-IT reliance processes of hospital in BDMS groups and its subsidiaries.
 The project-based internal audit includes reviewing the effectiveness of the risk management process to assess control effectiveness and mitigation measures.
-The internal audit is conducted to check alignment of regulatory compliance and external relevant standards, such as regulatory requirements and international standards, such as IT Risk Management under ISO 27001, and requirements based on the Personal Data Protection Act 2019.
-In 2023, project-based risk management audit included areas of shared service outsource, medical equipment, procurement, HR, IT operation and security risk compliance.
+The internal audit is conducted to check alignment of regulatory compliance and external relevant standards, such as regulatory requirements and international standards, such as IT Risk Management under ISO 27001, and requirements based on the Personal Data Protection Act 2012.

 External Audit